abrennec/tbag_2021/01_audio_rendering/readme.md

 Further audio visual material on the properties of sound can be found at:
   - [Khan Academy - Sound Properties](https://www.youtube.com/watch?time_continue=315&v=-_xZZt99MzY)
   - [Science Sauce - Sound Properties](https://www.youtube.com/watch?v=TsQL-sXZOLc)

+***Please Note:*** The previous sections on sound properties were restricted to the very basic concepts of sound generation and propagation through air and addressed the most essential properties of sound in order to get you started.
+To dive into more aspects of sound and acoustics, please checkout the following literature:

+- Musimathics
+- Acoustics and psychoacoustics

 <!-- Anything that we perceive about the physical world
 Loudness is our perception of the Power or Intensity of a sound, closely related to the Amplitude of a sound